US aircraft carrier arrives in NATO member Norway to take part in exercises - ExBulletin

 US aircraft carrier arrives in NATO member Norway to take part in exercises

-COPENHAGEN, Denmark (AP) A US aircraft carrier arrived in Oslo on Wednesday with the Norwegian Armed Forces, saying it presented them with a unique opportunity to further develop cooperation and work more closely with our most important ally, the United States.
-United.
+COPENHAGEN, Denmark — A US aircraft carrier arrived in Oslo on Wednesday with the Norwegian Armed Forces, saying it presented them with a unique opportunity to further develop cooperation and work more closely with our most important ally, the United States.

 The nuclear-powered ship USS Gerald R. Ford entered the Oslo Fjord escorted by a speedboat with armed personnel on board.
 The Norwegian armed forces have declared that any boat must stay within half a kilometer (half a mile) of the aircraft carrier and a no-fly zone has been created over the area where the aircraft carrier was located.